 - Alcohol, substance, and tobacco use: Teens are underage, so any use of alcohol, drugs, tobacco, or other substances is risky (and illegal).

 - Unsafe driving or riding: Assuming the teen driving has a valid driver’s license, this behavior includes driving while texting or e-mailing, driving after drinking or using drugs, or not wearing a seatbelt.
 The same is true for those riding in vehicles with a driver who has been drinking or using drugs.

 - Poor self-care: Though the behaviors in this category don’t seem as much of an immediate threat to health and safety as the ones previously listed, it does include things like unhealthy eating, not sleeping enough, inadequate physical activity, and excessive social media and screen time — all of which can take a toll on their mental well-being, physical well-being, and self-esteem.

-One of the best ways to do so — and to gauge if they’re engaging in risky behavior — is to keep the lines of communication open by prioritizing conversation with your teen.
+One of the best ways to gauge if they’re engaging in risky behavior — is to keep the lines of communication open by prioritizing conversation with your teen.

 How can teens avoid risky situations?
 As parents, we can’t follow our kids around until their prefrontal cortex is fully developed.
 But we can use their teenage risk-taking to their advantage, by directing them towards safe and healthy activities that still involve a degree of physical or social risk, including playing sports, performing onstage, or volunteering in an unknown situation.
 To keep our teens safe, throw these tips their way before they head out.

 - Trust your instinct.
 If something doesn’t sit well with you, follow your gut.

 - Don’t be afraid to leave a situation you’re uncomfortable with.
 Let them know you will come get them wherever they are.

 - Pay attention to the type of friends you keep.
 Are their values in line with yours?
 What situations do you find yourself in when you’re with them?